 MY UNPAID ENDORSEMENT: When I traveled in Europe in fall 2016, I took my unlocked T-Mobile USA iPhone 6s with me (as well as my old unlocked 5s to use with a German SIM card).
 Thanks to T-Mobile, I enjoyed free data.
 Voice calls cost only 20 cents a minute.
 When my tax preparer happened to call me from the USA, we talked for six minutes and that only cost me $1.20 USD.
 (AT&T charges almost that much for a minute!)
 The convenience of using my US cell phone number during the trip was certainly worth 20 cents/min.
 No, I did not use it a lot, but I enjoyed having the option.
 I was also able to check my email on my iPhone when I had no Wi-Fi (W-LAN in German).
-This T-Mobile roaming plan also applies to Canada, Mexico, most of Europe, and some other parts of the world.
+T-Mobile’s roaming plan also applies to Canada, Mexico, most of Europe, and some other parts of the world.
 (Check with T-Mobile for their current pricing.)

 OTHER CARRIERS: Sprint and Verizon also offer their own iPhone plans, but they don’t use the same GSM technology used by all carriers in Europe and most of the world.
-Yes, an iPhone 7s or 7s Plus from those carriers will work in Europe, but if you want to use your phone in Europe a lot, it’s better to have an unlocked iPhone from Apple, AT&T or T-Mobile.
+Yes, a current iPhone from those carriers will work in Europe, but if you want to use your phone in Europe a lot, it’s better to have an unlocked iPhone from Apple, AT&T or T-Mobile.

 Cancellation: If you leave any carrier before the phone is paid off, of course you’ll have to pay any remaining balance.